jai-kumar-sde/Transaction-Comparison-App/README.md

 * Might receive transactions not only from Kafka topic
 * Might have to support several result message formats
 * Might need to send check results via different channels, e.g. make an API call

-## Expected result:
-* Create a pull request to the `main` branch and assign it to `@wbcfp`
-* Source code of Spring Boot 3 application, using Java 17+
-* Maven should be able to package code to jar
-* Convenient way to check that application works

 # Solution